ihomway/dotfiles/README.md

 # dotfiles
-This repo list almost all the configuration and functions that I'm using across all my devices.
+This repo list almost all the configurations and functions that I'm using across all my devices.

 ## How to use it?